Shreveport City Council approves 13% pay raise for all city employees

 SHREVEPORT, La.
-(KTAL/KMSS) – What started as a proposal to provide pay raises for Shreveport Police and Fire grew into a raise for all city employees.
+(KTAL/KMSS) – What started as a proposal to provide pay raises for Shreveport police and firefighters officially grew into a raise for all city employees as of Tuesday night when the City Council approved a13% pay raise across the board.

-The City Council approves the 13% pay raise for all city employees during Tuesday’s meeting.
-While first responders missed out on a double-raise.

 The meeting started with a plea from the Director of Water and Sewerage, William Daniel, asking for his employees to receive a raise along with police and fire.

-“You may not being saying that your not as important but that’s the message that my workers are getting,” Daniel said.
+“You may not be saying that you’re not as important but that’s the message that my workers are getting,” Daniel said.

 Councilman Grayson Boucher originally proposed the 13% pay raise to retain police officers and firefighters.
 But after backlash from other city employees, other council members proposed a 13% pay raise for all city employees.

 “The consistency that you have given the City of Shreveport, some of you 30 plus years.
 You have labored, and you have labored intensively.
-We’ve heard your cries, and we’ve heard your pleas, and we have a commitment to you,” said Tabatha Taylor, Shreveport City Council District A.
+We’ve heard your cries, and we’ve heard your pleas, and we have a commitment to you,” Dist.
+A city councilor Tabatha Taylor said.

-“Can we get someone to withdraw it as I ask my other colleagues would you please vote this down because it’s an embarrassment to the City of Shreveport,” said Jerry Bowman, Shreveport City Council District G.
+“Can we get someone to withdraw it as I ask my other colleagues, would you please vote this down?
+Because it’s an embarrassment to the City of Shreveport,” asked Dist.
+G city council member Jerry Bowman.

 That proposal was voted down while the overall employee pay raise was approved in a five to two vote.
-Boucher and Councilman John Nickelson voting no citing their original reasons for focusing on retaining police and fire.
+Boucher and Councilman John Nickelson voted against it, citing their original reasons for focusing on retaining police and fire.

 “It was good.
 We were looking for this to happen.
 The chairman said they were going to do what they were going do.
-I struggle, but I did it for 30 some years and made $13 an hour.
-I’m just happy it turned out all good,” said Michael Blow, Maintenance Special Water and Sewer for the City of Shreveport.
+I struggle, but I did it for 30-some years and made $13 an hour.
+I’m just happy it turned out all good,” said Michael Blow, who worked as Maintenance Special Water and Sewer for the City of Shreveport.

 It’s an effort Mayor Adrian Perkins strongly supported.